sunaku/dasht/README.md

 ## License

 [Spare A Life]: https://sunaku.github.io/vegan-for-life.html
-> Like my work? :+1:  Please [spare a life] today as thanks!
+> Like my work? 👍 Please [spare a life] today as thanks! 🐄🐖🐑🐔🐣🐟✨🙊✌
-:cow::pig::chicken::fish::speak_no_evil::v::revolving_hearts:
+> Why?
+For 💕 ethics, the 🌎 environment, and 💪 health; see link above. 🙇

 (the ISC license)